Pharmacology & Experimental Therapeutics

 The experimental methods employed by faculty include molecular and opto genetics, behavioral pharmacology, high-density in vivo electrophysiology, laser microdissection and microgenomics, viral gene therapy, rat and mouse models, primary cell cultures, computational chemistry, molecular modeling, tissue engineering, and biophysical methods such as NMR, CD, and X-ray crystallography.

-Faculty contribute their expertise to training students in the MD program through participation in the second-year Disease and Therapy course, which integrates the teaching of pharmacology and therapeutics with the study of disease.
+Faculty contribute their expertise to training students in the MD and PA programs through participation in the second-year Disease and Therapy course, which integrates the teaching of pharmacology and therapeutics with the study of disease.
 The department also participates in the training of students in the MA in Medical Sciences program and the DMD program through elective and required courses in pharmacology, respectively.

 Pharmacology has, historically, provided the basis for most medical treatment, and remains the preferred mode of intervention in disease.
 It also has provided powerful tools for probing the function of biological systems.
 Much of the progress in pharmacology in the last century has resulted from the development of improved methods for evaluating drug action, whereas the process of drug discovery has remained largely empirical.
 In the past decade, progress in a number of fields has converged to the point that the traditional trial-and-error method of drug screening is beginning to be replaced by rational drug engineering based upon sophisticated understanding of the chemistry and structure of drugs and receptors.